 Three Tips to Making Your Technology Investments

 In the world of sales and technology, there always seems to be “the next big thing” hitting the market.
 And like most shiny new objects, sales people are drawn to them.
 As new technologies are brought to market IT staffing firms are tempted to buy the latest and greatest in order to “keep their competitive edge.”
-But from my experience most fail to deliver on their expected ROI.
+But from my experience most tools fail to deliver on their expected ROI.
 Is it the technology or is it the user and their lack of strategy to drive and sustain user adoption?
 You might say a little of both.
-To avoid falling victim to the next “big thing” and ensure your technology investment makes a real impact, here are three tips to maximize your technology investments along with insights on how best to implement them.
+To avoid falling victim to the next “big thing” and ensure your technology investment makes a real impact, here are three tips to making your technology investments along with insights on how best to implement them.

 Focus on Effectiveness, Not Efficiency

 Historically sales organizations have invested in sales (technology) tools with a goal of improving efficiency.
 Examples include sales lead generation tools, automated call systems/dialers, contract management software and even CRM/ATS applications among others.
 Don’t get me wrong, these are important tools, tools that I use every day.
 But I think we’ve extracted as much efficiency as we can from these types of tools.
 I don’t hear owners or sales leaders saying “boy, I need to find a way to free up my salespeople’s time.”
 What I do hear owners and sales leaders saying however is “boy, my salespeople need a better way, better ideas and a better approach for reaching buyers and closing deals.”
 These software “efficiency” tools that so many of us seem to be enamored with might give sales reps back a few hours of time each day, but they do NOTHING to help sales reps sell more effectively.

 My belief is your greatest return will come from investing in tools that will help your sales people sell more effectively and your recruiters recruit more effectively.